422 Bath Road

 A variety with rosy pink bell-shaped flowers and grayish leaves, makes a superb contrasting groundcover, flowers throughout summer; very particular about growing conditions, needs acidic organic soil, will die in anything else

 Silver Knight Heather features tiny spikes of pink bell-shaped flowers with purple overtones at the ends of the branches from mid summer to mid fall.
-It has attractive silver foliage.
+It has attractive silver evergreen foliage.
 The needles are highly ornamental and remain silver throughout the winter.
-The fruit is not ornamentally significant.

 Silver Knight Heather is a multi-stemmed evergreen shrub with a mounded form.
 It lends an extremely fine and delicate texture to the landscape composition which should be used to full effect.